-Find Your Purr-fect Gate!Key Takeaways for Your DIY Pet Gate for Cats
+Find Your Purr-fect Gate!Key Takeaways: DIY Pet Gate for Cats (15-Minute, No-Tool)

-- Quick & Easy: Build a functional DIY pet gate for cats in 15 minutes or less using tension rods and mesh, no power tools or drilling needed.
+- Quick & Easy: Build a functional cat gate in 15 minutes or less using tension rods and mesh, no power tools or drilling needed.

 - Renter-Friendly: Discover damage-free methods ideal for apartments where permanent fixtures aren’t allowed.

-- Customizable: Choose the right gate based on your cat’s personality (jumper, climber, or chill explorer).
+- Customizable: Choose the right gate setup based on your cat’s personality (jumper, climber, or chill explorer).

 - Creative Barriers: Use repurposed items like baby gates or storage cubes for hallways, kitchens, or balconies.